decretist/ICMCL17/proceedings/ICMCL17.markdown

+This paper presents work that is part of a larger project to enhance the effectiveness of close reading medieval texts, Gratian's *Decretum* in particular, using computational assistance.
+The Digital Humanities community uses the term "distant reading" to describe this kind of computational assistance, emphasizing both its connection to and its contrast with traditional close reading.
+Each project that uses a distant or machine reading approach aims to answer different questions, and therefore uses different tools and techniques.

 The project that forms the basis for the current study used techniques from computational linguistics to analyze the authorship of the case statements and *dicta* in Gratian's *Decretum*.

+As noted, the project that forms the basis for this paper was concerned with the question of the authorship of the case statements and the first- and second recension *dicta*, including the *dicta* in *de Penitentia*.
+It employed stylometric authorship analysis using a statistical technique---principal component analysis of the frequencies of commonly occurring function words ---to obtain its results.

 Its conclusion was that the case statements were written by a single author who was not the author of the *dicta* either in the first or second recensions or in *de Penitentia*.
 Results from stylometric analysis for authorship of the *dicta*, however, were not consistent with either the one-author theory championed by Kenneth Pennington or the two-author theory championed by Anders Winroth.
 Instead, the results suggested, but did not conclusively prove, that both the first and the second recension *dicta* were the work of multiple authors.[^1]

-All of this work is part of an overarching project to enhance the effectiveness of close reading medieval texts, Gratian's *Decretum* in particular, using computational assistance.
-The Digital Humanities world uses the term "distant reading" to describe this kind of computational assistance, emphasizing both its connection to and its contrast with traditional close reading.
-However, each project that uses a distant or machine reading approach aims to answer different questions, and therefore the studies use different tools and techniques.
-As noted, the project that forms the basis for this paper was concerned with the question of the authorship of the case statements and the first- and second recension *dicta*, including the *dicta* in *de Penitentia*.
-It employed stylometric authorship analysis using a statistical technique
---- principal component analysis of the frequencies of commonly occurring function words --- to obtain its results.
-In contrast, this project concerns changes in the teaching --- the doctrine --- of the *Decretum* between the first and second recensions as indicated by the use of distinctive vocabulary in the *dicta* of the two recensions.
-It employs lemmatization --- a linguistic technique that uses the PIE lemmatizer and a large language model (LLM) based on the LASLA corpus.[^2] What the two projects have in common is the data set.
-The original project relied on a data set of the texts of the case statements and the first- and second-recension *dicta* that I very carefully and laboriously prepared.[^3] To summarize: the overarching goal is the same --- to use computational distant reading techniques to enhance our close reading of the *Decretum* --- but each individual project attempts to answer different questions using different tools and techniques on the data set.
+In contrast, this project concerns changes in the teaching---the doctrine---of the *Decretum* between the first and second recensions as indicated by the use of distinctive vocabulary in the *dicta* of the two recensions.
+It employs lemmatization---a linguistic technique that uses the PIE lemmatizer and a large language model (LLM) based on the LASLA corpus.[^2]

+What the two projects have in common is the data set.
+The original project relied on a data set of the texts of the case statements and the first- and second-recension *dicta* that I very carefully and laboriously prepared.[^3] To summarize: the overarching goal is the same---to use computational distant reading techniques to enhance our close reading of the *Decretum*---but each individual project attempts to answer different questions using different tools and techniques on the data set.

-It is worth noting that this is *not* my first attempt to make progress on the problem of computationally identifying topics added to the *dicta* between the first and second recensions.
-At the stage in my PhD program when I was starting to think about my dissertation proposal (around 2012), there was tremendous enthusiasm in the Digital Humanities world for a technique called unsupervised topic modeling and in particular for a topic-modeling tool called MALLET.[^4] Inspired by Pennington's observation that most passages in the *Decretum* dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only in the second recension,[^5] I hoped to use MALLET to identify other new topics added in the second recension.
+This is not my first attempt to make progress on the problem of computationally identifying topics added to the *dicta* between the first and second recensions.
+Around 2012, there was tremendous enthusiasm in the Digital Humanities world for a technique called unsupervised topic modeling and in particular for a topic-modeling tool called MALLET.[^4] Inspired by Pennington's observation that most passages in the *Decretum* dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only in the second recension,[^5] I hoped to use MALLET to identify other new topics added in the second recension.
 The approach was to topic model all *dicta* in the *Decretum* and then to topic model the first recension *dicta*, which would show which topics were left when the first recension topics were subtracted from all topics.
 This was simple in concept, but prohibitively difficult in practice, for two reasons.
 First, the difficulty in determining the number of topics to look for (a necessary precondition for unsupervised topic modeling) and second, the fact that there was no obvious way to subtract topics.

 For the purpose of the discussion that follows, I am defining "first-recension *dicta*" as the text of the *dicta* as they are listed